DOG 2026 (English)

 All posters, videos and presentations will be made available for viewing on DOG on Demand.

-DOG on Demand archives conference contributions online, providing the opportunity to view missed presentations later or revisit them at any time.
-The program includes all conference contributions whose authors have agreed to publication.
-The DOG on Demand platform is available free of charge for all participants.
+DOG on Demand archives congress contributions online and offers the opportunity to view missed presentations or revisit content at any time.
+The program includes all contributions whose authors have agreed to publication.
+Authors will receive an email from M-Events during the summer containing a link to upload their poster as a PDF.
+An optional audio track may be added.
+DOG on Demand is available free of charge to all congress participants.

 Mandatory Attendance

-The main authors are required to participate in the respective sessions.
-In exceptional circumstances, one of the co-authors may act as a substitute.
+The presenting author is required to attend the corresponding session.
+In exceptional circumstances, all co-authors may act as a substitute.
 In such cases, the DOG office must be informed accordingly in advance.
-Failure to display your poster or to attend your poster session without prior permission will result in the DOG reserving the right to exclude submissions from the author for the next congress.
+Failure to display your poster or to attend the assigned poster session without prior approval may result in the DOG reserving the right to exclude submissions by the author from the next congress.

 Publication of Scientific Contributions